near/nearcore/test-utils/runtime-tester/README.md

 ## Scenario

-Runtime test is described by Scenario.
-Currently, scenario only supports one client, but you can specify the number of accounts through [`NetworkConfig`].
+Runtime test is described by a [`Scenario`] object.
+Currently, scenario supports only one client, but you can specify number of accounts through [`NetworkConfig`].

 Scenario can be loaded from a json file or constructed in rust code.